dshetty100/PyBer_Analysis/README.md

 ## Summary
 The results show that Pyber can improve the disparity in total fare among city type by doing the following:
- - providing more access to ride sharing services in the rural neighbourhoods
+ - providing more access to ride sharing services in the rural neighbourhoods.
- - Providing affordable average fare per ride to underserved neighbourhoods
+ - Providing affordable average fare per ride to underserved neighbourhoods.
- - Increasing the number of rides which will increase the total fare and bring down the average fare per ride and the average fare per driver.
+ - and, increasing the number of rides which will increase the total fare and bring down the average fare per ride and the average fare per driver.
- - Increasing the number of drivers which will bring down the average fare per driver in rural cities.
- - and, by